sarthak-chakraborty/sarthak-chakraborty/README.md

 I am Sarthak Chakraborty, a final year computer science 👨‍💻 undergraduate student at IIT Kharagpur 🏫.
 I am passionate in the fields of Machine Learning, ML for Systems, System Design, Deep Learning, Statistics and Operating Systems.

-🔭 I’m currently working on my Master Thesis Project on Blockchain.
+🔭 I’m currently working on my Master Thesis Project on Blockchain Interoperability.

 ### Tools and Technologies